awsdocs/amazon-connect-admin-guide/doc_source/add-apple-business-chat-features.md

 Rich links show an inline preview of a URL that contains an image\.
 Unlike normal URLs, customers can view the image immediately in a chat without choosing a "Tap to Load Preview" message\.

-To learn more about Apple Business Chat rich links, see [Rich Links](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/rich-links/) on the Apple Developer website\.
+To learn more about Apple Messages for Business rich links, see [Rich Links](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/rich-links/) on the Apple Developer website\.

 ### Requirements for using rich links in Amazon Connect<a name="rich-links-requirements"></a>